Lachlan McIntosh: Early war

-By 1770, McIntosh had become a leader in the independence movement in Georgia.
+By 1770, McIntosh had become a leader in the resistance movement in Georgia.
 In January 1775 he helped organize delegates to the Provincial Congress from the Darien District of St. Andrew Parish.
 On January 7, 1776, McIntosh was commissioned as a colonel in the Georgia Militia.
 He raised the 1st Georgia Regiment of the Georgia Line, organized the defense of Savannah, and helped repel a British assault at the Battle of the Rice Boats in the Savannah River.
 He was promoted to the rank of brigadier general in the Continental Army, charged with defense of Georgia's southern flank from British incursions from Florida, by then a British possession.
 On October 22, 1776, McIntosh ordered his brother William to construct a fort on the Satilla River to protect Georgia from Florida.
 The fort was the first to be named Fort McIntosh.